yiisoft/app-console/README.md

 [![static analysis](https://github.com/yiisoft/app-console/workflows/static%20analysis/badge.svg)](https://github.com/yiisoft/app-console/actions?query=workflow%3A%22static+analysis%22)
 [![type-coverage](https://shepherd.dev/github/yiisoft/app-console/coverage.svg)](https://shepherd.dev/github/yiisoft/app-console)

-The package is a **console only** application that can be used to perform common tasks in a Yii application.
+The package is a **console only** application template that can be used to perform common tasks in a Yii application.
 If you need classic web or API please start with corresponding templates:

 - [Classic web application template](https://github.com/yiisoft/app)
 - [API application template](https://github.com/yiisoft/app-api)

+It is based on [Yii console runner](https://github.com/yiisoft/yii-runner-console) that is used in the entry command script, `./yii`.
+You are free to adjust any part of this template including the entry command script to suit your needs.

 ## Requirements